MightyDantheman/KI-Quick-Launcher/README.md

-# KingsIsle Quick Launcher (Unofficial)
+# KI Quick Launcher (Unofficial)

-**KingsIsle Quick Launcher** is an unofficial fan-made tool that lets you quickly launch the main KingsIsle games:
+**KI Quick Launcher** is an unofficial fan-made tool that lets you quickly launch the main KingsIsle games:

 - Wizard101
 - Pirate101